reubano/meza/README.rst

     import itertools as it
     import random
-    import numpy as np
-    import pandas as pd

     from io import StringIO
     from tabutils import io, process as pr, convert as cv, stats